-Future Reticulated Wastewater Schemes for Smaller Settlements long term option for wastewater disposal for Levin before reconsidering the requirements for a reticulated wastewater supply to growing smaller settlements.
+Future Reticulated Wastewater Schemes for Smaller Settlements on securing a long term option for wastewater disposal for Levin before reconsidering the requirements for a reticulated wastewater supply to growing smaller settlements.
 Community consultation on any proposal would occur prior to any decision being made.

 Note: As part of the development of the 2018-38 Long Term Plan, Council consulted on wastewater supply schemes for settlements that do not currently have this service.
-Based on this feedback from the community, Council agreed to proceed with a feasibility study for Ōhau.
-However, as a result of recent growth and the adopted growth assumptions, Council will first focus on securing a
+Based on this feedback from the community, Council agreed to proceed with a feasibility study for \bar{O} hau.
+However, as a result of recent growth and the adopted growth assumptions, Council will first focus

 Principal and Alternative Options Year decision needs to be made Cost Impact Implementation of a reticulated wastewater supply for Ōhau (preferred option).
 2029 • \$16.7m from 2030 to 2035.
 Status Quo: Do not implement a reticulated wastewater supply for Ōhau.
-2029 • No cost impact.
+2029 No costimpact.